 Security Information and Event Management, SIEM for short, is a technology that has been around for more than a decade.
-The acronym SIEM is pronounced “sim” with a silent e.
-SIEM is a very important set of tools and procedures which are coupled together to handle informing IT staff of threats, breaches, and procedures to handle such situations.
-Ideally a 24 X 7 X 365 Security Operations Center (SOC) should be monitoring and responding to SIEM alerts.
+SIEM is a very important set of tools and procedures that are coupled together to inform your IT staff of threats, breaches, and procedures to handle such situations.
+Ideally, a 24 X 7 X 365 Security Operations Center (SOC) should be monitoring and responding to SIEM alerts.
 AT-NET has SIEM and SOC as our standard offering for our managed customers.

-SIM (security information management) and SEM (security event management) are an interrelated set of practices which are together referred to as SIEM.
+SIM (security information management) and SEM (security event management) are an interrelated set of practices that are referred to together as SIEM.
 SIM focuses on collecting a wide range of log data, which is useful for cyberforensics, internal security audits, and compliance reporting.
-On the other hand, SEM focuses on analyzing and correlating log data in real time to find anomalies and improve threat response.
+On the other hand, SEM focuses on analyzing and correlating log data in real-time to find anomalies and improve threat response.
 These tools can offer advanced visualization, real-time awareness, and automation of IT operations.

 AT-NET is not as focused on the SIEM tools that we use, but on the processes, we use to keep our customers safe.
-Tools this year may not be the tools we use next year.
+The tools we use this year may not be the tools we use next year.
 If you wish to review some SIEM tools, you can find a review at Gartner.
 Gartner is a Research and Advisory company for many industries, especially for the IT industry.
-One may also call AT-NET for a no-cost discussion about SIEM.
+You may also call AT-NET for a no-cost discussion about SIEM.